Paombong: Revolutionary era

+American colonial era

 In 1898, the first civilian in the person of Don Victorio de Leon headed the Municipal Government until 1900.
 The seat of the local government was first established at the ground floor of the Paombong Church Convent then popularly called "zaguan".
 It was later transferred to the house of Numerino Lindayag located in Poblacion, then was transferred to the location of the present Rural Health Center I. Eventually it was moved to the place where it is presently located which since has been the seat of the Municipal Government since then.
 In 1941, the head of the Municipal Government was later on called Municipal Mayor.